-Human change –the kind that’s transformational and allows us to adapt in-the-moment – requires a systemic approach just like we do in organizational change.
-It’s not enough to merely address what we know, we need to address how we know something.
-Because we know things on multiple levels (conscious and unconscious) a systemic approach takes us into those deeper layers of how we know.
+Human change –the kind that’s transformational and allows us to adapt at the moment – requires a systemic approach just like we do in organizational change.
+It’s not enough to merely address what we know; we need to address how we know something.
+Because we know things on multiple levels (conscious and unconscious), a systemic approach takes us into those deeper layers of how we know.

 I have found the process of addressing how we know something to be challenging and not for the faint of heart.
-This deeper level of self-awareness often needs to be reflected back to us through our actions.
+This deeper level of self-awareness often needs to be reflected in us through our actions.
 We need to be held accountable for the relationship between our beliefs and our behavior.
-And in this powerful reflection, new perspective can be gained.
+And in this powerful reflection, a new perspective can be gained.

-This process, of confronting our illusions – the experience of realizing something we thought to be true, or a competency that we thought was our most valued skill – takes courage.
+This process of confronting our illusions – the experience of realizing something we thought to be true or competency that we thought was our most valued skill – takes courage.

-It is at this intersection of moving into the unknown where I have seen clients make the most significant breakthroughs, particularly when they’re supported with a coach or mentor.
-The lure of the comfort zone is extremely powerful and without support (and sometimes even with) we can retreat back to the comfort zone determined to work harder than ever on the thing that just isn’t working.
+At this intersection of moving into the unknown, I have seen clients make the most significant breakthroughs, particularly when a coach or mentor supports them.
+The lure of the comfort zone is compelling, and without support (and sometimes even with), we can retreat to the comfort zone, determined to work harder than ever on the thing that just isn’t working.